LeoGrandeRacing/ms3-haltech-can-bridge/README.md

+# MS3 Pro → Haltech UC-10 CAN Bridge

+An Arduino-based CAN bus bridge that translates MegaSquirt MS3 Pro Ultimate broadcast data into Haltech V2 CAN protocol, allowing you to run a Haltech UC-10 (or compatible) dash on a MegaSquirt ECU.

+**Total parts cost: approximately $40-55** depending on enclosure choice and what you already have on hand.

 ---

 > ⚠️ **Important Disclaimer — Please Read Before Building**
 >
 > This project has only been briefly tested in my own car at the time of release.
 While it has been verified to work — all major channels display correctly on the dash — I have not yet put significant runtime on it.
-Long-term reliability, edge cases, and bugs that may only appear under specific conditions (extreme temps, prolonged use, certain sensor combinations, etc.) are unknown at this point.
+Long-term reliability, edge cases, and bugs that may only appear under specific conditions (extreme temps, sustained high RPM, prolonged use, certain sensor combinations, etc.) are unknown at this point.
 >
+> Use this firmware at your own risk.
+I make no guarantees about its behavior in your specific setup, and I am not responsible for any damage to your ECU, dash, sensors, vehicle, or anything else that may result from using this code.
+>
 > If you build one and find issues or improvements, please open an issue or submit a pull request so the project can improve over time.
 This is a community-driven release — your testing and feedback are what will make it solid.

 ---

-# MS3 Pro → Haltech UC-10 CAN Bridge

-An Arduino-based CAN bus bridge that translates MegaSquirt MS3 Pro Ultimate broadcast data into Haltech V2 CAN protocol, allowing you to run a Haltech UC-10 (or compatible) dash on a MegaSquirt ECU.

-**Total parts cost: ~$30-40**

 ## What It Does